-For your solo trip to Australia, there are a choice of airports to fly into when travelling to Australia.
-Below are the main Australia airports with information on how to get into the city.
+When planning your solo trip to Australia, there are a choice of airports to fly into.
+Below are the main Australia airports with information on how to get into the nearest city.

-Cairns – Airport shuttle buses run from the airport to the city centre, Northern Beaches, Palm Cove, Cape Tribulation and Mission Beach.
+Cairns Airport (CNS) – Airport shuttle buses run from the airport to the city centre, Northern Beaches, Palm Cove, Cape Tribulation and Mission Beach.
 Some accommodation provide their own courtesy coach so check when booking.
 The time to the city is only 10 minutes.

-Brisbane – Coachtrans coaches offer direct transfers to Brisbane City departing every 30 minutes.
+Brisbane Airport (BNE) – Coachtrans coaches offer direct transfers to Brisbane City departing every 30 minutes.
 Trains take 22 minutes to Brisbane City or 90 minutes to the Gold Coast (Nerang).
-For transfers to the Sunshine Coast, Sun-Air operate an hourly bus service until 8.50pm.
+For transfers from Brisbane International Airport to the Sunshine Coast, Sun-Air operate an hourly bus service until 8.50pm.

-Adelaide – JetBus services travel from the airport to the city, Glenelg and the North-Eastern suburbs.
+Adelaide Airport – JetBus services travel from the Adelaide International Airport to the city, Glenelg and the North-Eastern suburbs.
 Skylink Airport Shuttle offer a regular bus service for the 15 minute journey to the city.

 Travelling onwards (check visas before you travel)